 Why Pursue Criminal Law?

 The reason people enter into law enforcement and criminal justice careers is that they want to help others.
-Criminal Justice offers you the ability to use your skills and strength for good, whether through aiding victims of crime, counseling, and rehabilitating criminals, or overseeing the progress of a parolee.
+Criminal Justice offers you the ability to use your skills and strength for good, whether through aiding victims of crime, counselling, and rehabilitating criminals, or overseeing the progress of a parolee.

 Introduction to Criminal Law in India